modsim/KriKit/README.md

 ![Krikit Logo](doc/logo/KriKit_Logo.png)
 # Kriging toolKit

-The Kriging toolKit (KriKit) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of Forschungszentrum Jülich (FZJ) under supervision of Dr. Eric von Lieres.
+The Kriging toolKit (KriKit) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of Forschungszentrum Jülich (FZJ) under supervision of Lars Freier and Dr. Eric von Lieres.

 KriKit allows the user to apply Kriging on all kind of problems.
 Kriging is an interpolation method commonly applied in empirical modeling for approximating functional relationships between impact factors and system response.
 The interpolation is based on a statistical analysis of given data and can optionally include a priori defined trend functions.